qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 program output, as well as the block terminating return instruction that return the exit code.
-The logic of the second block can be done as part of post-processing after the computation on the QPU has completed, provided the results of the performed measurements is made available to the processor generating the requested output.
+The logic of the second block can be done as part of post-processing after the computation on the QPU has completed, provided the results of the performed measurements are made available to the processor generating the requested output.
 More information about the [output recording](#output-recording) and the corresponding runtime functions is detailed below.